LLM Reference

 Where can I run DeepSeek V3.2 and Grok 4?

-DeepSeek V3.2 is available on Fireworks AI, NVIDIA NIM, AWS Bedrock, and OpenRouter.
-Grok 4 is available on Microsoft Foundry, OpenRouter, and Replicate API.
+DeepSeek V3.2 is available on Fireworks AI, NVIDIA NIM, AWS Bedrock, OpenRouter, and Microsoft Foundry.
+Grok 4 is available on Microsoft Foundry, OpenRouter, Replicate API, and xAI Console.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing